 My Pork Rub

 This will make more than you need for this recipe.
 Store excess sealed tightly in a dark place for a few months. ½ cup dark brown sugar, 3 tablespoons of Diamond Crystal kosher salt, 1 tablespoon chili powder, 1 teaspoon garlic powder, 1 teaspoon onion powder, and 1 teaspoon pepper.
 To use Morton or other coarse salts, use 2 tablespoons.
-1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher saltOven Instructions
+1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher saltOven Instructions are in the recipe post.

 To adjust the recipe size: